blingblingdev/valine-to-typecho/README.md

 A script to sync valine style comments exported from Leancloud to typecho database.

-[x] Full support of all version of valine.
+[√] Full support of all version of valine.

-[x] Auto refresh posts' comment num.
+[√] Auto refresh posts' comment num.

-[x] All comment relationships will be retained.
+[√] All comment relationships will be retained.